csev/cc4e/book/chap03.md

 ---------

 It is sometimes convenient to be able to control loop exits other than by testing at the top or bottom.
-The break statement provides an early exit from for, while, and do, just as from switch.
-A break statement causes the innermost enclosing loop (or switch) to be exited immediately.
+The `break` statement provides an early exit from `for`, `while`, and `do`, just as from `switch`.
+A `break` statement causes the innermost enclosing loop (or `switch`) to be exited immediately.

-The following program removes trailing blanks and tabs from the end of each line of input, using a break to exit from a loop when the rightmost non-blank, non-tab is found.
+The following program removes trailing blanks and tabs from the end of each line of input, using a `break` to exit from a loop when the rightmost non-blank, non-tab is found.

 [comment]: <> (code c_061_01.c)

-getline returns the length of the line.
-The inner while loop starts at the last character of line (recall that --n decrements n before using the value), and scans backwards looking for the first character that is not a blank, tab or newline.
+`getline` returns the length of the line.
+The inner `while` loop starts at the last character of `line` (recall that `--n` decrements `n` before using the value), and scans backwards looking for the first character that is not a blank, tab or newline.
 The loop is broken when one is found, or when n becomes negative (that is, when the entire line has been scanned).
 You should verify that this is correct behavior even when the line contains only white space characters.

-An alternative to break is to put the testing in the loop itself:
+An alternative to `break` is to put the testing in the loop itself:

       while ((n = getline(line, MAXLINE)) > 0) {
         while (--n >= 0